-A four part digital lecture series for King’s College London
+A 6-part digital lecture series for King’s College London

-All lectures have been built in a webinar-style format and include a hands-on participatory activity.
-They are also open access and modular, so they can fit different kinds of OER (Open Educational Resource) formats and settings.
-Please feel free to get in touch if you'd like to use them in a course!
+Lectures included "Making as cultural hegemony", "Critical making as counter-hegemony", "Making and spatiality", and "Disobedient making as decolonization", and each lecture has been published in a webinar-style format which includes a hands-on participatory activity.
+They are all open access and modular, so they can fit different kinds of OER (Open Educational Resource) formats and settings.
+Please feel free to get in touch if you'd like to work with them in a course!

 Lecture series feedback: "This has been a wonderful journey for both me and my students [...] it has had a big impact both on my thinking and in turn on my conceptualisation of this course and its issues."